Jonah (Kanye West song)

 "Jonah" is a song by American rapper Kanye West from his tenth studio album Donda (2021).
-The song features American rappers Vory and Lil Durk, marking their first collaborations with Kanye, along with additional background vocals from frequent West collaborator Ty Dolla $ign.
+The song features fellow American rappers Vory and Lil Durk (marking their first collaborations with West) along with additional background vocals from frequent collaborator Ty Dolla Sign.
 It peaked at number 27 on the Billboard Hot 100 chart and made the top ten on the Billboard Christian Songs and Gospel Songs charts.

 Background

 West announced a release date of July 24, 2020 and posted a track listing for the album.
 "Jonah" began as a solo Vory track dedicated to Jonah Ware, a rapper from Louisville who was fatally shot and killed on August 8, 2020.
 Vory posted a snippet of the song on his Instagram on August 17, 2020.
-The song was first played at the Donda Mercedes-Benz Stadium listening party on July 23, 2021 with no vocals from West.
-The subsequent second listening party on August 5, 2021 at the same stadium premiered West's verse on the track.
+The song was first played at the Donda Mercedes-Benz Stadium listening party on July 23, 2021, with no vocals from West.
+The subsequent second listening party on August 5, 2021, at the same stadium premiered West's verse on the track.